Collision/No-collision results of a solid body with its container in a 3D compressible viscous fluid: Introduction

 Concerning non-Newtonian incompressible fluids, the existence of global-in-time solutions of the motion of several rigid bodies was proven in \cite{FHN}, where, in accordance with \cite{Staro2004}, collisions of two or more rigid objects do not appear in finite time unless they were present initially.

 In this paper we want to discuss the collision phenomenon of a moving rigid body with the boundary of its container when the container is filled with a viscous \emph{compressible} fluid.
 Precisely, we want to construct an example in which the rigid body collides with the boundary of the domain filled by the compressible Newtonian fluid.
 We want to exploit the roughness of the body to achieve this collision result, thus considering the case when the boundary of the body is of $C^{1,\alpha}$-regularity and searching for a suitable range for the exponent $\alpha$ such that the collision can happen.
-We also present some instances where a no-collision result holds for a smooth rigid body.
+We also present an instance where a no-collision result holds for a smooth rigid body under an additional control force.